 |Adult||3+ years||3+ years|

-Learn more about the Hawaiian Monk Seal and the efforts The Marine Mammal Center is taking to build a rescue hospital for this endangered species.
+Learn more about the Hawaiian Monk Seal and the work being done at Ke Kai Ola to help save this critically endangered species.

 Shop our online gift store and you can help us care for our Hawaiian monk seal patients!